Fast Splitting Algorithms for Sparsity-Constrained and Noisy Group Testing: Introduction

 \subsection{Related Work}

 While extensive works have studied the number of tests for various group testing strategies (see \cite{Ald19} for a survey), relatively fewer have sought efficient ${\rm poly}(k \log n)$ decoding time.
 For the standard noiseless group testing problem, the most relevant existing results come from two recent concurrent works \cite{cher20,Eri20}, which showed that there exists a non-adaptive group testing algorithm that succeeds with $O(k\log n)$ tests and has $O(k\log n)$ decoding time.
-We build on these splitting techniques in this paper (see Figures \ref{fig:test_constraint_diagram_3cases}, \ref{fig:size_constraint_diagram}, and \ref{fig:noisy_algo_diag} below).
+We build on these splitting techniques in this paper; the existing approach is outlined in Section \ref{sec:binary_split} below, illustrations of our variants are shown Figures \ref{fig:test_constraint_diagram_3cases}, \ref{fig:size_constraint_diagram}, and \ref{fig:noisy_algo_diag} below, and we highlight the algorithmic differences and key ideas the start of each respective section.

 For noiseless sparsity-constrained group testing, the most relevant existing results are summarized in Table \ref{tab:sparse_algo_summary}.
 Our algorithm for finitely divisible items matches that of the COMP algorithm\footnote{The COMP algorithm simply labels any item in an negative test as non-defective, and all other items as defective.} in the number of tests when $\gamma = \omega(1)$ (and comes close more generally), while having much lower decoding time.
 Furthermore, our algorithm for size-constrained tests uses an order-optimal $O(n/\rho)$ number of tests, and has matching $O(n/\rho)$ decoding time.